DAP IS A LOVE LANGUAGE

 The Dap Project began around the dinner table with family, a voice recorder and a photographer.
 We had hopes of replicating moments like that, with different folks from the community, turning them into an exhibit around our topic of conversation, dap, the Black Man's most nuanced and telling gesture.
 This was two weeks before quarantined behavior began and the world entered the panamania.
-Two years since that first gathering with family, thanks to a grant from Humanities DC and dap emerging stronger than ever, the hopes and dreams of The Dap Project have relaunched and will land at The Anacostia Arts Center in November!
+Two years since that first gathering with family, thanks to a grant from Humanities DC and dap emerging stronger than ever, the hopes and dreams of The Dap Project have relaunched and will land at The Anacostia Arts Center on Saturday, November 19!

-The Dap Project is seeking to preserve local history through interviews with native Black Washingtonians from three neighborhoods across Northeast, Northwest, and Southeast to understand how they learned 𝘥𝘢𝘱.
+The Dap Project is seeking to preserve local history through interviews with native Black Washingtonians from neighborhoods across Northeast, Northwest, and Southeast to understand how they learned 𝘥𝘢𝘱.
 In other words, how was the rich tradition of subtle yet powerful cultural communication passed on and sustained.

 Our interviews will be accompanied by photographs of the neighborhood.
 We hope you will join us in November!